|246.001||MS 2006 [Renumbered 15.001]|

 (4) exploring the efficiencies and benefits of establishing state-operated services as an independent state agency.

-The measure of services established and prescribed by section 246.012, are:
+The measure of services are:

 (a) The commissioner of human services shall develop and maintain state-operated services in a manner consistent with sections 245.461 and 245.487 and chapters 252, 254A, and 254B.
 State-operated services shall be provided in coordination with counties and other vendors.
 State-operated services shall include regional treatment centers, specialized inpatient or outpatient treatment programs, enterprise services, community-based services and programs, community preparation services, consultative services, and other services consistent with the mission of the Department of Human Services.
 These services shall include crisis beds, waivered homes, intermediate care facilities, and day training and habilitation facilities.
 The administrative structure of state-operated services must be statewide in character.
 The state-operated services staff may deliver services at any location throughout the state.